What Is Collision Insurance?

 Financial Capacity: Can you comfortably afford the deductible amount in an emergency?
 If a $1,000 unexpected expense would strain your budget, opt for a lower deductible like $250 or $500.

 Vehicle Value: For newer, more valuable vehicles, a lower deductible makes sense since repair costs can be substantial.
-For older cars worth under $5,000, a higher deductible may be appropriate.
+For older cars worth under $5,000, a higher deductible — or dropping coverage altogether — may be more appropriate.

 Risk Tolerance: If you're a cautious driver with a clean record, a higher deductible could save you money over time.
-However, if you drive in high-traffic areas or have a history of minor accidents, a lower deductible provides peace of mind.
+If you drive in high-traffic areas or have a history of minor accidents, a lower deductible provides peace of mind.

 Who Needs Collision Insurance?